ComputerComa/Facotorio-rcon-gui/docs/getting_started.rst

 Downloading
 -----------

-    `Go to the release <https://github.com/ComputerComa/facotorio-rcon-gui>releases/>  page and Download the latest release.
+    Go to the `releases <https://github.com/ComputerComa/Facotorio-rcon-gui/releases>`_  page and Download the latest release.
-    Once it has downloaded double click to run the file.`
+    Once it has downloaded double click to run the file.